Xinglab/SQUID/README.md

 	--RPKM:
 		A file providing the RPKM value for each sample, the first column is transcript ID with the following column being the RPKM value for each sample.
 If it is not provided, kallisto or cufflinks will be called to calculate RPKM value
 	--Comparison:
-		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the input file,replicates seperated by commas), column 3 (sample 2 order in the input file,replicates seperated by commas),column 4(type of PI value use to perform rMATS), column 5 (optional, if present as 'pool', the replicates are combined together for PI_Junction).
-If absent, calculation of differential spliced introns will be skipped
+		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the input file,replicates seperated by commas), column 3 (sample 2 order in the input file,replicates seperated by commas), column 4 (optional, if present as 'pool', the replicates are combined together in rMATS calculation).
+If absent, the step of calculation of differential spliced introns  will be skipped
 	--analysis:
 		Type of rMATS analysis to perform. analysisType is either P or U. P is for paired analysis and U is for unpaired analysis.
 Default is U
 	--c1: